Want to learn how to troubleshoot your water heater and arrange the right repairs?

 Head back to the water heater and test for power using a non-contact voltage detector.
 Your test will indicate power by beeping or lighting up.

 Next, test the wires that lead to your water heater.
-In a case where they are covered by metal conduit, your test won’t read voltage.
+In a case where they are covered by a metal conduit, your test won’t read voltage.

 You’ll need to remove the metal thermostat cover, pull out all the insulation, and hold your tester near the wires that lead toward the top of the high-temperature cutoff switch.